Skip to main content

 Notes

-• Net names refer to names assigned when setting up your testbed
+• Net names refer to names assigned when setting up your testbed.

-• Use lager instruments --box <box> to verify the device is detected
+• Use lager nets to see available watt meter nets, and lager instruments --box <box> to verify the device is detected.